 This article is a unit guide to using STAP Riders in Star Wars Legion.
 Fast and agile vehicles for the Confederacy of Independent Systems, STAP Riders can zip around the field, avoiding enemy fire and hitting objectives before taking off again.
 STAP Riders can frustrate your opponent and leave them without much of an answer to your plans.
+Original article by Alice Lirette with Legion 2.6 updates by Evan “Doc Velo” Paul.

 Strengths

-• Has Coordinate with troopers and vehicles, which is most everything in your army
+- Has Coordinate with troopers and vehicles, which is most everything in your army

-• Difficult to hit after moving (Agile)
+- Difficult to hit after moving (Agile)

 Weaknesses

-• No Impact on weapons
+- No Impact on weapons

 Overview

 Agile 1: Gain a dodge token whenever making a standard move.
-Since you’re a speeder, you get a free move at the beginning or end of your turn, so it’s possible to make 3 moves in a turn and make yourself well shielded from most forms of attack.
+Since you’re a speeder, you get a free move at the beginning or end of your turn, so it’s possible to make 3 moves in a turn and make yourself well-shielded from most forms of attack.

 AI: Move: This can be pretty awkward, even for a unit that wants to be moving, because of the timing.
 Note your compulsory move doesn’t count for this.
 Mostly this is going to prevent you from shooting when you want to be shooting.
 Generally you want to be giving STAPs orders all the time anyway for Linked Targeting Array and order control, so AI should be fairly avoidable.

 Coordinate: Droid Trooper, Vehicle: STAPs can pass out orders to anything in your army that isn’t a living being, so it really only excludes most of your commanders and operatives but works with just about everything else.
 This allows STAPs to pull double duty as “nodes” for your order chaining, to give you a bit more legroom to spread your army out and be able to give orders to those more distant units.
-Most of the time this is going to mean your STAPs are giving orders to each other.
+Most of the time though, this is going to mean your STAPs are giving orders to each other.

 Cover 1: Immediately negate one non-critical hit.
 A nice little perk when combined with Agile to deflect another hit, though this is offset by how much more difficult it is under the new cover rules for speeders to get cover from terrain (in contrast to troopers which have a much easier time).